-\ENG 106 with a minimum grade of "C" or instructor permission
+ENG 106 with a minimum grade of "C" or instructor permission

-ENG 238 (3 credits)\ Film Appreciation (H)
+ENG 237 (3 credits) Film and Society (H)§

-This course introduces students to the art and craft of film.
-Students will learn about important film genres and become fluent in basic elements of cinema such as narrative style, character development, cinematography, setting, editing, and sound.
-In addition to studying the technical language of film, students will learn to appreciate film as an art form that expresses a society's values and conflicts.
-The course is designed to give students who enjoy film the tools to make substantive arguments about the movies they watch.
+This course introduces students to the art, craft, and social influence of film.
+Students will learn about important film genres and become fluent in basic elements of cinema such as narrative style, cinematography, mis-en-scéne, editing, and acting techniques.
+In addition to studying the technical language of film, students will learn to appreciate film as an art form that reflects cultural values, anxieties, moral questions, and conflicts.
+The course is designed to give students who enjoy film the tools to make significant interpretive arguments about the movies they watch.
+Prerequisite: ENG 106 with a minimum grade of "C" or instructor permission

-\Prerequisite: ENG 106 with a minimum grade of "C" or instructor permission
+ECON 240 (3 credits)

-ECON 240 (3 credits) Principles of Macroeconomics
+Principles of Macroeconomics